XecenT-T/MCD_Dashboard/README.md

 ![Status](https://img.shields.io/badge/status-Active-success.svg)
 ![Stack](https://img.shields.io/badge/stack-MERN-informational.svg)

-**CivicForce AI** is a comprehensive, intelligent dashboard designed to modernize workforce management for municipal bodies.
+**MCD Portal** is a comprehensive, intelligent dashboard designed to modernize workforce management for municipal bodies.
 By leveraging biometric authentication, geo-spatial intelligence, and AI-powered support, we tackle the challenges of ghost workers, inefficient deployment, and grievance redressal in the public sector.

 ---